Poeschl/RoboRush/local-testing/HOWTO.md

 The local testing environment has been run on Windows / WSL and native Linux.

-Your experience with MacOS may vary.
+Your experience with macOS may vary.

 ## Prerequisites